-- 1 High School is served by the Montpelier City wastewater facility.
-There are also a few - 2 residential developments with shared community septic systems. - 3 The lack of a municipal wastewater treatment system in East Montpelier Village has severely - 4 constrained growth.
-Even options for smaller systems serving multiple homes or businesses are - 5 limited by lack of suitable soils.
-Nevertheless, options do exist and there is renewed interest in - 6 pursuing these. - 7 In evaluating the development options for the Old LaPerle Farm property, the town has been - 8 studying wastewater capacity on the site.
-Based on recent preliminary studies, there may be - 9 capacity for up to 16 to 20 residential units, however, more extensive testing is required.
-The - 10 Selectboard and the Old LaPerle Farm Study Committee are considering these issues and - potential for grants that would help with addressing wastewater capacity in East Montpelier - 12 Village.
-There are preliminary indications that other properties within the Village may have - potential as well to serve new compact residential and/or business development. - 14 Alternatives to typical in-ground or expensive municipal systems are also being explored.
-The - Wastewater System and Potable Water Supply Program in the Vermont Department of - 16 Environmental Conservation (DEC) has approved certain innovative/alternative technologies for - wastewater treatment.
+High School is served by the Montpelier City wastewater facility.
+There are also a few residential developments with shared community septic systems.

+The lack of a municipal wastewater treatment system in East Montpelier Village has severely constrained growth.
+Even options for smaller systems serving multiple homes or businesses are limited by lack of suitable soils.
+Nevertheless, options do exist and there is renewed interest in pursuing these.

+In evaluating the development options for the Old LaPerle Farm property, the town has been studying wastewater capacity on the site.
+Based on recent preliminary studies, there may be capacity for 20-30 residential units; however, more extensive testing is required.
+The Selectboard and the Old LaPerle Farm Study Committee are considering these issues and potential for grants that would help with addressing wastewater capacity in East Montpelier Village.
+There are preliminary indications that other properties within the Village may also have potential wastewater treatment capacity to serve new compact residential and/or business development.

+Alternatives to typical in-ground or expensive municipal systems are also being explored.
+The Wastewater System and Potable Water Supply Program in the Vermont Department of Environmental Conservation (DEC) has approved certain innovative/alternative technologies for wastewater treatment.
 These approved technologies are available on the DEC's website.
-In - 18 general, smaller community systems serving clusters of residential or business uses are more - 19 likely to become a viable alternative for East Montpelier Village.
-Sacrificing some existing - agricultural soils within or near the village may be required.
+In general, smaller community systems serving clusters of residential or business uses are more likely to become a viable alternative for East Montpelier Village.
+Sacrificing some existing agricultural soils within or near the village may be required.

-- 22 > Goal 6.10: Develop wastewater solutions for East Montpelier Village and North Montpelier to support residences and businesses, protect water quality, and allow future growth. - Action 6.10.1: Develop a wastewater system suited to the development of the Old LaPerle Farm property in East Montpelier Village. - Action 6.10.2: Support the development of distributed wastewater treatment systems in East Montpelier Village and North Montpelier suitable for supporting new residential and community-scaled business growth. - 29 > Goal 6.11: Encourage proper operation and maintenance of individual on-site wastewater treatment systems. - Action 6.11.1: Provide information on proper operation and maintenance of on-site wastewater treatment systems.
+- ➤ Goal 6.10: Develop wastewater solutions for East Montpelier Village and North Montpelier to support residences and businesses, protect water quality, and allow future growth. - ✓ Action 6.10.1: Develop a wastewater system suited to the development of the Old LaPerle Farm property in East Montpelier Village. - ✓ Action 6.10.2: Support the development of distributed wastewater treatment systems in East Montpelier Village and North Montpelier suitable for supporting new residential and community-scaled business growth. - ➤ Goal 6.11: Encourage proper operation and maintenance of individual on-site wastewater treatment systems. - ✓ Action 6.11.1: Provide information on proper operation and maintenance of on-site wastewater treatment systems.